jkeohan/scatterplot-workshop/module-7-reuseable-components.md

 ### Creating Our First Reusable Component

-I'm sure by now you've come to the conclusion that it's much easier to incorporate a reusable legend then create your own from scratch.
-With that in mind let's take a step back and create our own reusable legend.
+I'm sure by now you've come to the conclusion that it's much easier to incorporate a reusable legend then create your own from scratch and with that in mind let's take a step back and create our own reusable legend.

 #### Starter CodePen